An OLCreate Open University Course

 You can find more information about Relational Psychotherapy online here:

 If you feel in need of immediate support may I suggest you speak to your GP or one of the organisations listed here:

 Photo by DFKT on Unsplash

-On Fridays from September 2020 I will have socially distanced, face to face open air client appointments available near Stamford Bridge, east of York in a private orchard with recourse to a therapy studio in case of inclement weather.
-This comes with the added benefit of being surrounded by the beauty of the countryside and nature.
+On Fridays from mid September 2020 I will have open air appointments available near Stamford Bridge, east of York in a private orchard with recourse to a therapy studio in case of inclement weather.

 Please ask for details.

-On Tuesdays from September 2020 I will be restarting socially distanced, face to face client appointments at York Clinic for Integrated Healthcare, 296 Tadcaster Road, York.
+From September 1st 2020 I will be restarting face to face appointments on Tuesdays observing appropriate safety protocols at York Clinic for Integrated Healthcare, 296 Tadcaster Road, York.
 For further details of the clinic please click below: